1975 Copa América

 The 1975 edition of the Copa América football tournament was played between 17 July and 28 October.
-For the first time there was no fixed venue, and all matches were played throughout the year in each country.
-In addition, the tournament changed its name from South American Championship to Copa América.
-All ten CONMEBOL countries participated, with defending champions Uruguay receiving a bye into the semi-finals and the rest starting in the group stage.
+The tournament saw many significant shifts to its format, such as changing its name from South American Championship to Copa América and altering from a round-robin tournament to incorporating a group stage, a knockout round, and a final.
+Additionally all ten CONMEBOL countries participated for the first time, with defending champions Uruguay receiving a bye into the semi-finals and the rest starting in the group stage.
+For this tournament there was also no fixed venue, and all matches were played throughout the year in each country.